-The vast majority of students academically perform well at the College and achievement rates rose by 2.8% to 90.0% in 2019/20 showing an Outstanding academic performance from our Self-Assessment Report.
-Plans are in place for some areas where further action is required, particularly in the achievement of Maths and English qualifications.
+Students academically performed well at the College and achievement rate of 84.5% for 2021/22 is being reported in the College Self-Assessment Report.
+Plans are in place for areas where further action is required, particularly in the achievement of Maths and English qualifications.